 Instructions

-• Slice the butter into small pads (about 16) and spread them out evenly over the top of the cake mixture.
+• Slice the butter into small pats (about 16).
+Place them evenly over the top of the cake mixture.

 Did you make this recipe?